programacion-goto

 // code to which it will jump

-Currently, the GO-TO command is considered a bad practice.
-It served its purpose in the past, but it generated code that was difficult to maintain and manage.
+Nowadays, the GO-TO command is considered a bad practice.
+It had its function in the past, but it generated code that was difficult to maintain and manage.

-The problem is that as the code increases in length and complexity, it becomes filled with “jumps here and there.”
-In the end, you end up with a maze, where it’s very easy not to know where the program is going.
+The problem is that, as the code increases in length and complexity, it becomes filled with “jumps here and there”.
+In the end, you end up with a labyrinth where it is very easy not to know where the program will go.

-As this was not very maintainable, some very smart people started to think about what we could do to improve this.
-So the first thing they analyzed was, under what circumstances do I need to make a GO-TO?
+Since this wasn’t very maintainable, some very intelligent people started thinking: what can we do to improve this?
+So the first thing they analyzed was: in what circumstances do I have to use a GO-TO?

-With this, new ways and guidelines for structuring our code emerged.
-In fact, this came to be known as “programming without GO-TO.”
-This is how the control structures we know today were born, which are mainly
+From this, new ways and guidelines for structuring our code emerged.
+In fact, this came to be called “programming without GO-TO”.
+This is how the control structures we know today were born, which are mainly:

 Most modern programming languages like C++, C#, JavaScript, or Python implement these structures.
 These structures provide greater clarity in the code, making it easier to understand and modify.

-While many languages still tend to maintain some type of GO-TO instruction, its use is currently unnecessary and is strongly discouraged.
+While many languages still tend to maintain some kind of GO-TO instruction, its use is not necessary today and is strongly discouraged.